AK-Homberger/Alexa-Alarm-System-ESP32CAM/README.md

 ![Web](https://github.com/AK-Homberger/Alexa-Alarm-System-ESP32CAM/blob/main/Pictures/web-interface.png)

 The current camera view is shown in the browser.
-In case of an alarm you can check who is moving in the room.
+In case of an alarm, you can check who is moving in the room.

 You can use On/Off commands to arm/disarm the system.
 When armed with the web interface, the system is directly activated without an arm delay time.